Doulas are so important that the World Health Organization has recommended that every woman giving birth should have one.

 Midwives have many responsibilities including performing medical procedures, charting and monitoring both you and the baby – but can’t always be by your side coaching you through each contraction.
 Doulas remain by your side and provide continuous support.
 If you have a long birth, you may switch midwives as they change shifts, but your doula will be with you for the duration of your birth.

 When is the best time to hire a birth doula?

 You can hire a doula anytime.
 The owner of West End Mamas hired her doula when she was 7 weeks pregnant!
 Others wait right up until the very end to hire one.
 Either way is just fine.
-Thankfully we have a team of wonderful doulas right here in-house, so finding someone that you feel comfortable with that is available around your due date isn’t usually too hard to do.
+Thankfully we have a team of wonderful doulas right here in-house in Toronto, Newmarket and York region, so finding someone that you feel comfortable with that is available around your due date isn’t usually too hard to do.